bsangmin/nginx-proxy-manager/README.md

 $ npm install (or yarn install)
 $ npm build (or yarn build)
 ```
-Install
+## Install
-==
 ```
-You can see dist in frontend directory after build source and make container with -v option or copy to using path of frontend ex) -v /path/your/dist:/app/frontend
+You can see dist in frontend directory after build source and make container with -v option on Docker or copy to using your path of frontend ex) -v /path/your/dist:/app/frontend
 ```